 3. How to create and develop a recruitment strategy

-4. Six small business recruitment strategies:
+4. Six tips for small business recruitment:

-- Focus on your employer brand
+- Focus on your brand

-- Change how your write job descriptions
+- Change how you write job ads

 - Develop an employee referral scheme